Connor-Sebastian-S/com-sys-sim/README.md

-# 🖥️ Computer System Fundamentals — Interactive Simulator
+# Computer System Fundamentals — Interactive Simulator

-An interactive Streamlit app for learning computer architecture from the ground up, with a difficulty slider (Beginner → Advanced).
+An interactive app for learning computer architecture from the ground up, with a difficulty slider (Beginner → Advanced).

 ## Modules